lildevnana/Serene-App/README.md

 . ݁₊ ⊹ . ݁˖ . ݁ FEATURES: . ݁₊ ⊹ . ݁˖ . ݁

 ✰ Study session tracking

 ✰ Progress visualization

 ✰ Study organization and goals

 ✰ Simple and focused user experience

 . ݁₊ ⊹ . ݁˖ . ݁ DESIGN. ݁₊ ⊹ . ݁˖ . ݁

 The interface was inspired by the Windows Vista / Frutiger Aero aesthetic, using soft gradients, translucent elements, glossy buttons, and blue-green tones to create a calm and welcoming environment.
 The visual style draws from a time when technology was often presented as a bright, optimistic vision of the future.

  ݁₊ ⊹ . ݁˖ . ݁ TECHNOLOGIES ₊ ⊹ . ݁˖ . ݁

 ✰ Kotlin

 ✰ Android

 ✰ Android Studio

 ✰ Gradle

 ✰ XML

 ₊ ⊹ . ݁˖ . ݁ PROJECT₊ ⊹ . ݁˖ . ݁

 Serene began as a university project, but it quickly grew into something much more personal.
 What started as an academic assignment **became a passion project**, an opportunity to explore mobile application development, interface design, and software quality while building something I genuinely care about.
 More than just a study tracker, Serene is an experiment in creating software that respects the user's attention: software that is useful without being overwhelming, and engaging without demanding to be constantly engaged with.

+₊ ⊹ . ݁˖ . ݁ CURRENT STATUS₊ ⊹ . ݁˖ . ݁

+Serene is currently **under active development.**
+The current version focuses on the core interface and study organization experience, while the project continues to evolve both technically and visually.

+₊ ⊹ . ݁˖ .
+NEXT STEPS ₊ ⊹ . ݁˖ . ݁
+Some of the features and improvements planned for future versions include:

+✰ **Persistent data storage** for study sessions and progress

+✰ A built-in Pomodoro timer

+✰ Study goals and objectives

+✰ More detailed progress tracking

 *DEVELOPED BY **NANA** ⋆˚࿔*